quinnra3/p8105_final_project/proposal.md

 ### P8105 Final Project Proposal

-Project title: Rats in the City
+Project title: Rat Reign: Unveiling the Truth Behind NYC’s Rodent Infestation

 This is a project proposal for the following team members: Wynter Henry (UNI ), Quinn Anderson (UNI qra2000), and Laylah Jones (UNI lsj2122).
 We